What Is The Definition Of Recessive Allele

 • Gene: A unit of heredity that determines a particular trait, such as eye color or blood type.
 Genes are located on chromosomes.

 • Allele: A variant form of a gene.
-For example, a gene for eye color might have alleles for blue eyes, brown eyes, or green eyes.
+As an example, a gene for eye color might have alleles for blue eyes, brown eyes, or green eyes.

 • Dominant Allele: An allele that expresses its trait even when only one copy is present.
 It masks the expression of a recessive allele.